kg980/kg980/README.md

 ![banner](https://github.com/kg980/kg980/assets/60136682/0a43bced-c6f2-436d-9d9a-3c8e453947dc)
 ## About me! 👋
+I'm a Computer Science graduate currently working in endpoint infrastructure I have experience in Java, React and Python, but currently use PowerShell in my role Here are my projects to boost my Engineering skills with an aim to progress into engineering

 ### Actively ongoing...
-- 🔭 I’m currently working on Infrastructure Automation tasks
+- 🔭 I’m currently learning Python for Data Science with HyperionDev!
-- 🌱 Learning how to use Jenkins and Docker to improve the above
+- 🌱 Learning how to use Jenkins and Docker for Infrastructure Automation
-- 🌱 I’m currently learning Python for Data Science with HyperionDev!

 ### Additional work...
-- 🔭 WIP: Web projects using React
+- 🔭 WIP - Web project using React and Firebase!
-- ⚡ Fun fact: I also enjoy Graphic Design :^)
+- ⚡ Fun fact: I also enjoy Graphic Design for electronic products :^)

 ![banner](https://github.com/kg980/kg980/assets/60136682/b9510810-b5dd-4489-a75f-e258d350e30e)